 4. Multi-factor Authentication

 Multi-factor authentication can be used to secure web applications to boost their security capabilities.
-Besides password usage, the webs currently have capabilities for multiple authentication protocols supported by other capabilities, such as virtual systems.
+Besides password usage, the web currently has capabilities for multiple authentication protocols supported by other capabilities, such as virtual systems.
 Single-password usage is becoming vulnerable daily due to easy penetration for easy access.

 5. Token Authentication